Ram pressure stripping in the EAGLE simulation: Toy Model Deviations from the Simulation

 Since the gas in simulated galaxies is more compact than predicted by the toy model, it will be more resistant to ram pressure than expected, leading to lower stripped gas fractions.
 This is a significant cause of the lower stripping rate in the simulation compared to the toy model noted in Figures \ref{fig7} and \ref{fig8} at high ram pressures for II, NN, and IN gas.

-We would like to further examine the different predictions made for the gas mass surface density $\Sigma$ in the toy model and simulation.
-We thus present the average evolution of $\Sigma$ over a single timestep for the NN, IN, and II gas in Figure \ref{fig10}.
-The evolution is shown as the difference between the final and initial mean $\log(\Sigma)$, for both the toy model (without ram pressure) and the simulation, as a function of radius perpendicular to the ram pressure (scaled by the initial $90\%$ radius).
-The initial and final mean values of $\log(\Sigma)$ are computed as an average over all the gas particles in each radial bin, using all gas particles that were bound to the galaxy at the beginning of the timestep.
-The values of $\Sigma$ are thus averaged per gas particle, rather than per unit area, meaning that an increase in $\Sigma$ at all radii indicates an increase in the clustering of gas particles at all radii.
+We would like to further examine the different predictions made for the gas mass surface density $\Sigma_{\mathrm{gas}}$ in the toy model and simulation.
+We thus present the average evolution of $\Sigma_{\mathrm{gas}}$ between two subsequent simulation outputs for the NN, IN, and II gas in Figure \ref{fig10}.
+The evolution is shown as the difference between the final and initial mean $\log(\Sigma_{\mathrm{gas}})$, for both the toy model (without ram pressure) and the simulation, as a function of radius perpendicular to the ram pressure (scaled by the initial $90\%$ radius).
+The initial and final mean values of $\log(\Sigma_{\mathrm{gas}})$ are computed as an average over all the gas particles in each radial bin, using all gas particles that were bound to the galaxy at the initial simulation output.
+The values of $\Sigma_{\mathrm{gas}}$ are thus averaged per gas particle, rather than per unit area, meaning that an increase in $\Sigma_{\mathrm{gas}}$ at all radii indicates an increase in the clustering of gas particles at all radii.

 We associate IN gas with an increase in density due to cooling, and this is indeed what is seen in the center column of Figure \ref{fig10}.
-The toy model $\Sigma$ does not evolve significantly over the course of a timestep, but $\Sigma$ in the simulation increases at all radii.
+The toy model $\Sigma_{\mathrm{gas}}$ does not evolve significantly between two simulation outputs, but $\Sigma_{\mathrm{gas}}$ in the simulation increases at all radii.
 The disparity between the simulation and toy model increases with ram pressure.

-By contrast, in the left column of Figure \ref{fig10} showing the NN gas, $\Sigma$ from the simulation does not evolve significantly, while $\Sigma$ in the toy model tends to decrease over the course of a timestep.
+By contrast, in the left column of Figure \ref{fig10} showing the NN gas, $\Sigma_{\mathrm{gas}}$ from the simulation does not evolve significantly, while $\Sigma_{\mathrm{gas}}$ in the toy model tends to decrease between two simulation outputs.
 The discrepancy between the simulation and toy model increases with radius and with ram pressure.
 This trend suggests a confining force acting on the gas whose strength is correlated with the ram pressure.